 DRINKING WATER

-During Tiers 1-3, drinking fountains will be shut off within the building.
 Students may use their personal water bottles throughout the day.
-As needed, students may refill their water bottle during homeroom and lunch times at our water bottle station located in the commons.
+As needed, students may refill their water bottle at the water bottle stations located throughout the school.
+All students are encouraged to bring their own water bottles to school.